Holiday fraud doubles as scammers target consumers trying to ‘snap up a deal’

 The average loss per victim in the last financial year was £2,372.

-Some 44% of all reports were made by people aged in their 20s or 40s.
+Some 44 per cent of all reports were made by people aged in their 20s or 40s.

 Action Fraud has launched a national awareness campaign to remind people to think twice before booking a holiday so they “don’t get burnt before they are on the beach”.